React7AppsGlobal/Ring2xApp/README.md

 For more help use ```$ ionic --help``` or visit the Ionic docs: http://ionicframework.com/docs

-If you have any questions regarding this RingRingApp do not hesitate, contact me: ed.amin@zi.com.my
-(senior iOS Developer for Zen Inno .Org)
+If you have any questions regarding this RingRingApp do not hesitate, contact me: ed.amin@zi.com.my (iOS .Sr Developer for Zen Innovation)

 You can find the documentation here: http://zi.com.my/dev/ringringapp